gofynd/fdk-client-java/documentation/platform/REWARDS.md

 | body | [Offer](#Offer) | yes | Request body |

-Modify and manage an offer using its name.
+Update the specific offer details and its configuration by offer name.

 *Returned Response:*